Our Unique Opportunity

 - Experience writing at least two first-authored publications based on Kaiser Permanente Division of Research projects

-- Monthly seminar series on career and skills development topics
+- Monthly seminar series on career and skill development topics

 - Fellows with clinical training have the potential for maintaining a modest amount of clinical activity (arranged on a case-by-case basis)